virajsh4h/oshw-kiwi/README.md

 ### 🎥 Live Demo & Video Walkthrough

 This project was built to be interactive!
-The best way to understand it is to see it in action, or better yet: use it ([Demo](https://oshw-kiwi.vercel.app/)).
+The best way to understand it is to see it in action, or better yet: use it yourself **( [Click here to access web version](https://oshw-kiwi.vercel.app/) )**.

 <a href="https://www.youtube.com/watch?v=YOUTUBE_VIDEO_ID_HERE" target="_blank">
   <img src="./public/oshw-kiwi-demo.png" alt="OSHW-Kiwi Demo Screenshot" width="100%">